jsmolka/blog/content/posts/the-bottle/index.md

 1. Dilute solutions empty faster than concentrated ones.
 2. If two solutions have the same concentration, the one with less osmolarity empties faster.
-3. Concentrated solutions deliver more carbohydrates to the small intestine in the same time frame.
+3. Concentrated solutions deliver more carbohydrates to the small intestine in the same time.

 The first one can be applied universally.
 Dilute the carbohydrates and electrolytes in your bottle as much as possible/practical.
 The second one informs the source of carbohydrates in the bottle.
 Let's say we go for a concentration of 100 g/l, which would not be untypical for a large bottle.
 There are a few ways to achieve the previously discussed even ratio of glucose to fructose: